torvalds/linux/Documentation/filesystems/resctrl.rst

 			"H":
 			      Corresponding region is used by hardware only but available for software use.
-If a resource has bits set in "shareable_bits" but not all of these bits appear in the resource groups' schematas then the bits appearing in
-			      "shareable_bits" but no resource group will
+If a resource has bits set in "shareable_bits" or "io_alloc_cbm" but not all of these bits appear in the resource groups' schemata then the bits appearing in "shareable_bits" or "io_alloc_cbm" but no
-			      be marked as "H".
+			      resource group will be marked as "H".
 			"X":
 			      Corresponding region is available for sharing and used by hardware and software.
-These are the bits that appear in "shareable_bits" as
+These are the bits that appear in "shareable_bits" or "io_alloc_cbm"
-			      well as a resource group's allocation.
+			      as well as a resource group's allocation.
 			"S":
 			      Corresponding region is used by software
 			      and available for sharing.